Fàilte – Gaelic outreach in the city

 A particular gem is the recently refurbished School of Scottish Studies Archives (SSSA) in George Square.
 Open to the public, the Archives are the product of thousands of hours spent gathering songs, stories and folklore in Gaelic, Scots and English from across Scotland - work which continues to this day.
 33,000 hours of audio recordings as well as film, photographs and manuscripts capture personal, social and local histories of life in Scotland over the past two centuries.

 An Comann Ceilteach (The Highland Society), one of the oldest student societies at the University, also plays a key role in working with the wider community.
 Each year they host the Highland Annual, the longest-running annual cèilidh in Edinburgh.
-In recent years, they have also hosted a Junior Annual that takes place the afternoon before, in order to include schoolchildren and their parents.
+In recent years, they have also hosted a Junior Highland Annual in order to include schoolchildren and their parents.

 A recent innovation has been a joint initiative with Historic Environment Scotland rangers to organise nature-themed public walks in Holyrood Park where participants can learn about the Gaelic view of nature in the park, with a look at flora and fauna in Gaelic culture and folklore as well as a chance to learn the Gaelic names of birds, trees and more.
 We look forward to continuing to support Gaelic within the University and to working with partner organisations across the city.

 Find out more